open-cloud/open-cloud.github.io.old/0_overview.md

 and Stanford, then she may assign a Role to a user at Princeton for default access to Stanford.

+Finally, XOS supports a restrictive form of User, called a *Service User*, that have restricted access to just a subset of Services and not other aspects of the XOS interface.
+In this way, custom service portals may be created, and users confined within those portals.

 ###Infrastructure

 XOS manages of a set of physical servers deployed throughout the